jyellick/obc-docs/protocol-spec.md

 Open Blockchain The fabric is made up of the core components described in the subsections below.

 ### 2.1 Architecture
-Figure 1 shows the reference architecture aligned in 3 categories: Membership, Blockchain, and Chaincode services.
+The reference architecture is aligned in 3 categories: Membership, Blockchain, and Chaincode services.
 These categories are a logical structure, not a physical depiction of partitioning of components into separate processes, address spaces or (virtual) machines.

 ![Reference architecture](images/refarch.png)
-Figure 1:  Openchain Reference architecture

 ##### 2.1.1 Membership Services
 Membership provides services for managing identity, privacy, and confidentiality on the network.
 Participants register to get identities, which will enable the Attribute Authority to issue security keys to transact.
 Reputation Manager enables auditors to see transactions pertaining to a participant.
 Of course, auditors will have to be granted proper access authority by the participants.